 Promote joint actions to strengthen regional and national capacities to fight against IUU fishing;

-The terms of reference of such joint actions, including the financial and technical aspects, will be agreed in writing prior to their inception.
+The terms of reference of such joint actions, including the financial and technical aspects, [should be decided] prior to their inception.

-Consistent with each Participant Rules of Procedure, consider granting to representatives of the respective Participants, permanent reciprocal observer status in relevant Participant meetings.
+Consistent with each Participant[‘s] Rules of Procedure, consider granting to representatives of the respective Participants, permanent reciprocal observer status in relevant Participant meetings.

-Whenever appropriate, the Participants may, through appropriate channels, seek the cooperation of other entities with a view to promote the development of specific activities in the areas of cooperation listed above, including by concluding specific agreements to promote joint initiatives.
+Whenever appropriate, the Participants may, through appropriate channels, seek the cooperation of other entities with a view to promote the development of specific activities in the areas of cooperation listed above, including by concluding specific [arrangements] to promote joint initiatives.

 CONSULTATIVE PROCESS